 2. Southern Nevada

 A drive to southern Nevada will lead to stunning state parks, and if the 17 hours of driving from Seattle leave you craving a day of city life, what’s better than Las Vegas?
+Being under 5 hours from LA, southern Nevada is a great first or last stop on a Southwest loop.

 This Mojave Desert park is filled with red Aztec sandstone, and if you stay for sunset the brilliant red rocks will show you where the park gets its name.
 Fall and spring are the peak times to visit, as summer temperatures are too hot for daytime activities.
 Winter, on the other hand, is a quieter time with tolerable temperatures and typically sunny days.
 Daytime temperatures reach the 50s and 60s in January and February, and nighttime lows hover around the 30s.